 Pros: Working on the basics is a safe way to explore the compatibility of your technique and styles.
 Many pros and amateurs always start with the basics because it is easy to tell whether you will be compatible as partners.

 Cons: Basics will not allow you to go into depth regarding your partner's dance abilities or personality abilities.
-Especially advanced dancers can get frustrated because they feel like they have more to offer than what they are able to do in basics.
+Any trained dancer can replicate good, quality technique so it is difficult to assess natural ability.
+Advanced dancers can also get frustrated because they feel like they have more to offer than what they are able to do in basics.

 4. Find a Coach